Transforming the sustainability of our products and packaging

 This means looking at every aspect of our products and packaging and working out how it can give back more to the environment than it takes out.

 Our tea and coffee have a whole host of environmental impacts – from the carbon emissions related to manufacturing and transporting the products, to the impact on the land where the crops are grown.
 In fact, over 80% of our product carbon footprint (from field to shelf) is tied up in the tea and coffee itself.
-We’re working hard to address this impact – building a carbon neutral supply chain and supporting sustainable and climate-smart farming techniques.
+We’re working hard to address this impact – moving to a Net Zero approach and supporting sustainable and climate-smart farming techniques.

 The carbon footprint that’s tied up in our tea and coffee means that it’s even more important that our packaging preserves the product inside, and that we stop tea and coffee being wasted as much as possible.